kantipudi/DevOps/README.md

 # DevOps
 DevOps project
-This is my first committ
+This is my first commi
+This is my commit to develop branc h